mariasuerod/mariasuerod.github.io/_pages/about.md

 Previously, I worked at [University of Strathclyde](https://www.strath.ac.uk/staff/rodriguesmariamiss/), Department of Mathematics and Statistics as a Research Associate.
 My expertise include economic valuation methods in environment and agriculture (Discrete Choice modelling), bio-economic modelling, solving constrained optimization problems (using portfolio approach) in the context of forest economics and disease management.
 I have extensive experience collaborating on various [projects](https://mariasuerod.github.io/portfolio/) in interdisciplinary teams.
 I also have extensive experience [teaching](https://mariasuerod.github.io/teaching/) in economics and an associate fellowship in HE.

-Currently, my research focuses on pharmacogenomics where I explore economics of pharmacogenomic panel tests.
+Currently, my research focuses on pharmacogenomics where I explore economics= modellelling of pharmacogenomic panel tests.
 <br>

 ## Research interests